 \section{BNV ALP interactions in the EFTs}

-In this section, we present a detailed EFT description of the BNV interactions involving an ALP field, starting from quark-level interactions and then matching them onto hadron-level interactions based on the QCD chiral symmetry.
-We begin by collecting the relevant dim-8 local operators within the LEFT framework extended by an ALP (aLEFT).
-To perform the chiral matching, we decompose these operators into irreducible representations of the chiral group and identify the corresponding spurion fields involved in the matching.
-By incorporating these spurion fields into the formalism established in Ref.\,\cite{Liao:2025vlj}, we obtain the hadronic counterparts of the BNV aLEFT operators.
+In this section, we present a detailed effective field theory (EFT) description of the BNV interactions involving an ALP field, from quark-level interactions to matching them onto hadron-level interactions based on the QCD chiral symmetry.
+We start by collecting the relevant dim-8 local operators within the LEFT framework extended by an ALP (aLEFT).
+To perform chiral matching, we decompose these operators into irreducible representations of the chiral group and identify the corresponding spurion fields involved in the matching.
+We incorporate these spurion fields into the formalism established in Ref.\,\cite{Liao:2025vlj} and obtain hadronic counterparts of the BNV aLEFT operators.